Small Claims & Expedited Hearing Division

 Signatures on Notices of Appeal - Directive 2014-01

 Small claims hearings are informal and are generally 30 minutes in length.
 Hearings must be held in the county where the property is located (or where the taxpayer resides for Division of Taxation cases), or in an adjacent county.
-The Court also frequently utilizes telephone hearings for the taxpayer's convenience.
+The Board also frequently utilizes telephone hearings for the taxpayer's convenience.

-Hearings are conducted by hearing officers, who are employed by the Court on a contract basis.
+Hearings are conducted by hearing officers, who are employed by the Board on a contract basis.
 Hearing officers have special training in appraisal and tax law.
 Hearing officers may hear any testimony and may receive any other evidence deemed necessary or desirable for a just determination of the case.

 Small claims hearings are not held "on the record" and no transcript of small claims proceedings is kept.
-Final decisions of the small claims division may be appealed to Court's regular division.
+Final decisions of the small claims division may be appealed to Board's regular division.
 All appeals of small claims decisions are decided de novo.
-This means that on appeal to the regular division, the Court will not review the small claims hearing officer's decision for error but will instead hear and decide the case anew.
+This means that on appeal to the regular division, the Board will not review the small claims hearing officer's decision for error but will instead hear and decide the case anew.